-These sessions give presenters the opportunity to share scholarly or a research paper.
-These papers are reviewed and selected by members of our Faculty Fellows and Faculty Council, and are assigned a discussant prior to the conference.
-Each 50-minute session will have three to four scholars present their paper and will be followed by comments from a discussant, as well as a facilitated question and answer session.
+Scholarly Paper sessions give presenters the opportunity to share innovative research findings and conceptual arguments.
+Papers are peer-reviewed and selected by faculty members within the Faculty Programming and Scholarly Papers subcommittee and assigned a discussant prior to the conference.
+Each 50-minute session will feature two authors who will present their papers, followed by comments from the discussant and a facilitated question and answer session.

 Scholarly Paper sessions often focus on results of quantitative, qualitative, or mixed methods studies, or report the findings of studies that use historical or philosophical methods.
 Scholarly Papers can also present conceptual or theoretical arguments that push the field of student affairs forward.
 Sessions offer an opportunity for both new and established scholars (e.g., graduate students, graduate preparation program faculty members, and full-time practitioners) to explore emerging and relevant areas of research.
 In particular, presenting at the NASPA Annual Conference allows presenters to engage with scholar-practitioner audiences, a notable benefit for those hoping to disseminate their work to student affairs and higher education professionals.